A Name for Herself: Selected Writings, 1891–1917

 Margaret Steffler, Department of English Literature, Trent University

 Author InformationBenjamin Lefebvre, editor of The L.M.
 Montgomery Library, is director of L.M.
 Montgomery Online.
 His publications include an edition of Montgomery’s rediscovered final book, The Blythes Are Quoted, and the three-volume critical anthology The L.M.
 Montgomery Reader, which won the 2016 PROSE Award for Literature from the Association of American Publishers.
-He lives in Kitchener, Ontario.

 Table of contents